Innim/flutter_multiple_localization/README.md

-If you want to override string from package localization in project (for example to change some labels in package widgets) - you need to define string with requred name in you app localization class.
+If you want to override string from package localization in project (for example to change some labels in package widgets) - you need to define string with required name in you app localization class.

 ### Example.